charleskoffler/clprolf/docs/getting_started/simol_simple_doc_github_website_conc_parall.md

 ## What about the "dependent activities"?
 Is it a complex topic?

 * Let's explain about the dependent_activity method modifier, or @Dependent_activity in the framework.
 This keyword is used in case of multithreaded applications.
 It shows that a method, thus an activity, depends on the execution of another activity, to be able to continue.
 So it is the other activity which emits the event indicating that the sleeping action can continue.
-This feature was first designed for the simu_real_world_obj, but it could be applied evidently for the simu_comp_worker!
+This feature was first designed for the simu_real_world_obj, but it could be applied evidently for the simu_comp_as_worker!

 * Let's take an example, of a mail box, of a unique mail.
 The mailbox can only contain one mail.
 So the threads which would want to read a mail, are blocked until someone has put a mail inside.
 The activity of reading is dependent of the activity of writing.
 When this happens, the reader have to send a notification, for the writer to act.
 And the writer would wait when the mailbox is still full.
 So reading and writing are depending activities, because we want here the thread to wait until the action could be performed.
 If we would want a non-blocking read, or write, it would not be the same.